spryker/spryker-docs/docs/scos/dev/glue-api-guides/202001.0/retrieving-discounts.md

 {% info_block warningBox "Authentication" %}

 Carts of registered users cannot be accessed anonymously.
 For this reason, you always need to pass a user's authentication token when accessing the endpoint.
-For details on how to authenticate a user and retrieve the token, see [Authentication and Authorization](/docs/scos/dev/glue-api-guides/{{page.version}}/authentication-and-authorization.html).

 {% endinfo_block %}